www.solidarites.org

 • Team 4 international staff

-In 2024, SOLIDARITÉS INTERNATIONAL teams are focusing their interventions in the Tigray region, in the Ashea area on the border with Eritrea.
-This locality was chosen due to the impact of the Tigray conflict on the population, particularly in terms of food insecurity and malnutrition, while access to healthcare, clean water, and resources remains severely insufficient.
+SOLIDARITÉS INTERNATIONAL teams are focusing their interventions on northern Tigray, due to the impact of the 2020-2022 conflict on the population, and in Amhara, due to the impact of current conflicts.
+The responses primarily address food insecurity, malnutrition, and insufficient access to healthcare, clean water, and resources.

-• Promote the reintegration of former combatants and individuals affected by the conflict into civil society through a program supporting access to income-generating activities.
+In partnership with Mums for Mums, the Ethiopian Institute for Peace, Don Bosco polytechnical college, and Médecins du Monde – France, SOLIDARITÉS INTERNATIONAL is also providing unconditional cash transfers to the most vulnerable households, and promoting the reintegration of former combatants and individuals affected by the Tigray Conflict into civil society through a program supporting access to income-generating activities.

 This strategy is complemented by SOLIDARITÉS INTERNATIONAL’s participation in a Rapid Response Mechanism initiated by a consortium of 13 international NGOs, aimed at providing emergency assistance in the event of a new crisis anywhere on Ethiopian territory.